BushelScript/help/website/docs/ref/specifiers.md

 - Key expressions in a record; e.g., `{name: "abc"}`.
 - The destination expression of a `set` expression; e.g., `set URL to "https://google.com/"`.
 - The parent expression of a specifier phrase; e.g., `name of window 1` (the final specifier will be evaluated, but `window 1` will not).
-- Filter test expressions; e.g., `windows where name is "Untitled"` (the final specifier will be evaluated, but `name` will not).
+- Filter test expressions; e.g., `window where name is "Untitled"` (the final specifier will be evaluated, but `name` will not).

 ### [Explicit evaluation](/docs/ref/grammar#getset)